raamana/hiwenet/README.md

 Although this technique was originally developed for cortical thickness, this is a generic and powerful technique that could be applied to any features such as gray matter density, PET uptake values, functional activation data or EEG features.
 All you need is a set of nodes/parcellation that has one-to-one correspondence across samples/subjects in your dataset.

-## References

-* A preprint outlining the use case: Raamana, P.R. and Strother, S.C., 2017, *Impact of spatial scale and edge weight on predictive power of cortical thickness networks* bioRxiv 170381 http://www.biorxiv.org/content/early/2017/07/31/170381. doi: https://doi.org/10.1101/170381

 ## Installation

 `pip install hiwenet`